MarkJohnstoneGitHub/VBA-DotNetLib/README.md

   Currently for type library info can obtain all object details expect for class and method description attributes.

-  Use either Type Library info or C# reflection.
+  Use either Type Library info.
 See: [Refactor-COM-object-to-VBA-COM-wrapper-class](https://github.com/MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class)